Conquering Travel Fears, One Gelato at a Time

 In true Virgo form, I began fastidious research into everything Venice.
 I bought a leather bound journal and theft-proof purses.
 I studied maps of the canals.
-I traveled with one carry-on as I’d read it’s better to pack for the best case scenario, not the worst.
+In fact, I traveled with one carry-on as I’d read it’s better to pack for the best case scenario, not the worst.
 This was by far the best travel tip because Venice was not built to accommodate large luggage.

 Prior to this flight I had no idea who she was but I spent the next 90 minutes beguiled with every detail of her life.
 From her dad giving his life jacket to his mistress when the Titanic was sinking, to her torrid love affairs, to being one of the first women to feature all female artists in an exhibit, I was enchanted and entranced.

 Boarding a plane in Amsterdam to Venice, I couldn’t help but notice how helpful people were.
 I had trouble getting my heavy carry-on into the overhead storage bin in Los Angeles, but this time, three men offered to help me, all bearing different European accents.
 The politeness and instant communication was a theme that remained the entire duration of my trip.
 Compared to the U.S., I felt that people were more open, more willing to help, and less shy with their fellow humans.
 The latter was one of my favorite attributes of the Europeans and a takeaway that I now try to practice in my everyday life.

 Once in Venice, I got lost immediately.
 A wave of frustration came over me.
 As you probably guessed.
 I didn’t know any Italian.
 I felt defeated.
 And, I feared that I would come off as too “American.”
 I’m a busty girl with an arm full of tattoos and for some reason I felt grief over my appearance.
 And, I read Venice was conservative and I immediately began to worry I wasn’t dressed appropriately.
 I started to miss my comfort zone.
 Then, I saw a sign I recognized: “Gelato.”

 I was here to get lost.
 I was here to learn.
 And, I was here to truly live.